IcyFeVA/crushy-social-website-2025/src/pages/terms.md

 #### 8. **Paid Features**

 Some features require payment.
 All sales are final unless stated otherwise.
 Subscriptions auto-renew unless canceled through your app store account.

+#### 8.1 **Premium Subscription Terms**
+Crushy offers two auto-renewable subscription plans: a weekly and a monthly option.
+These subscriptions provide access to premium features, which may include features like unlimited likes, advanced filters, or profile boosts.
+Details about current premium features are available in-app.

+- Subscriptions auto-renew unless canceled at least 24 hours before the end of the current period.
+- You can manage or cancel your subscription at any time via your Apple ID account settings.
+- Payments are charged to your Apple/Google account at confirmation of purchase.
+- Prices are clearly shown in-app and may vary by region or promotional offer.

+By subscribing, you agree to be billed on a recurring basis until you cancel.
+No refunds are provided for unused portions of a subscription term.

 #### 9. **Third-Party Services**